xydreen/greta-thunbot/README.md

 ## Introduction
 This document serves as a general reference for the **Greta Thunbot** generative image/text Discord bot.

 Greta is activated, generally, by wake words.
 To trigger a response from Greta, review the individual sections below to see how to do so.

+Greta is hosted on hardware (utilizing two RTX 3090s) provided by zcomputerwiz, and is using highly modified [oobabot](https://github.com/chrisrude/oobabot) code written by xydreen.

 ## Image Generation Basics